 • Avoid all vata-aggravating diets and lifestyle practices

-• Avoid use of any form of stimulant such as tea, coffee or alcohol.
+• Avoid the use of any form of stimulants such as tea, coffee, or alcohol.

 • Do not skip meals.
 Eat only fresh lukewarm foods.

 • Drinking a powdered mixture of dried ginger, fenugreek, and carom seeds, by mixing it in lukewarm water after meals is effective in offering relief.